 Well, I never backup to ONE thing!
 Having only one backup is almost as dangerous as having none.
 I don’t believe in placing all my eggs in one basket.
+I also don’t carry all my baskets in one truck!
 I always make at least three backups of my desktop system and store them in at least three different locations.
 I probably backup more than that on my laptop computers.

 I back up everything on my desktop computer’s hard drive to an external hard drive that sits beside the computer.
 I use TimeMachine software for that, a great backup program that is included with every Macintosh.
 That’s the fastest backup I have and it works automatically all day and night, making backups of all new files automatically within minutes after I create them.
 I never have to remember to make backups as TimeMachine does all that automatically.
 Several other companies produce similar software for Windows.